wuxiangzhou2010/golearn/go.md

 cap(ch) // channel capacity
 len(ch) // current buffered size

+send and receive operations on a nil channel block forever, a case in a select statement whose channel is nil is never selected.

 slice channel map 需要用make 生成
 range on arrays and slices provides both the index and value for each entry.